 - Money back guarantee if you don’t see the results or are simply unsatisfied, regardless the reason.

 The company provides no known side effects.
-Keep in mind that the herb white willow bark, however, does have limited concern for side effects, like stomach bleeding, stomach upset, nausea, vomiting, but the amount used in this product is so miniscule, it may not pose any concern.
+Keep in mind that the herb white willow bark, however, does have limited concern for side effects, like stomach bleeding, stomach upset, nausea, vomiting, but the amount used in this product is so minuscule, it may not pose any concern.

 Reviews: What Customers Say About It